James-Holloway/HELLIONHarmony/README.md

 \* Not done yet

 ### HELLIONHarmony.TestPlugin
+This is a shared plugin used for testing when a plugin is loaded or unloaded

+## HELLIONHarmony.HideDisclaimer
-This is a test menu plugin to try and change the discord presence.
-You may use it as a template as it is likely the most up to date 'documentation' on how to make a plugin.
+A simple IMenuPlugin that runs after plugins are loaded.
+You may use this and TestPlugin as templates as they are likely the most up to date 'documentation' on how to make a plugin.

 ## How do I make my own plugin?